NEUROSURGERY CLINICAL RESEARCH CONTACT INFORMATION:

 Sponsor: The University of Wisconsin, Department of Neurological Surgery

-This study wants to reduce the rate of infections among patients with external ventricular drains by utilizing a standardized protocol for EVD placement and maintenance.
+This stud wants to reduce the rate of infections among patients with external ventricular drains by utilizing a standardized protocol for EVD placement and maintenance.

 SPINE